ic-a-nb/ScopeBuddy/README.md

-# ScopeBuddy Fork, changes for the 9" Version V1.0
+# ScopeBuddy-9inch
+*A modified version of [ScopeBuddy](https://github.com/johannesboernsen/ScopeBuddy) for the Elecrow CrowPanel Advanced 9-inch display.*

-This project is an adapted version of [ScopeBuddy](original-repository-link), licensed under the [ScopeBuddy Community License 1.0](license-link).
+This project is an adapted version of [ScopeBuddy](https://github.com/johannesboernsen/ScopeBuddy), licensed under the [ScopeBuddy Community License 1.0](LICENSE.md).
+It is published under the **distinct name "ScopeBuddy-9inch"** to comply with the license requirements.

 ## What you need